You may be used to everyone talking about budgeting with your monthly income and expenses.

 I created this chart (i.e. Financial Statement) as an example.

-You can download my Net Worth Statement, too.
-It’s the perfect template to track your net worth.
+You can download my Net Worth Statement in the Budget Spreadsheet Bundle.
+It’s the template I use to track my net worth.

 A Final Note!